1ay1/neowall/.github/TOPICS.md

-# GitHub Topics for Staticwall
+# GitHub Topics for NeoWall

 ## How to Add Topics